-Most of us yearn to finally find the one person that we could laugh, live and share our lives with till death do us part.
-Despite the fact that we have such strong desires for love, it remains ever so elusive to many.
+Most of us yearn to finally find the one person that we could laugh, live, and share our lives with till death do us part.
+Despite the fact that we have such strong desires for love, it remains ever so elusive for many.
 As a result, we seem to spend countless time and effort seeking for that one person that we can sincerely call our better half.

-I know countless of my own friends, both male and female, have a laundry list of characteristics – be it physical attributes, personality or material wealth that a certain person has to meet in order for us to even give them the fighting chance of being our life partner.
+I know countless of my own friends, regardless of gender, keep a laundry list of characteristics – be it physical attributes, personality or material wealth that a certain person has to meet in order for us to even give them the fighting chance of being our life partner.

 Love always comes when it was the furthest thing from my mind and certainly when I least expected it.
 In the past, I’ve chocked it up as happy coincidences, but a couple of years ago, I came across this wonderful quote that goes along the line of “Instead of praying for the right person, become the right person”, this was an aha! moment for me.

 I noticed that when I am making the most out of my life, embracing and being grateful for what I already have, instead of dwelling on the things I didn’t have, love effortlessly entered my life.

 This is because when we are happy and feeling fulfilled, we are being our most attractive selves.
 When we’re in this vibration, we act as a magnet to those around us.